The Tbilisi, Georgia program will not be offered in 2025.

 Accommodations

-You stay in double rooms at a small hotel convenient to the historical center of Tbilisi and to the Georgia Shota Rustaveli Theater and Film State University, where classes will be held.
+You stay in double rooms at a small hotel convenient to the historical center of Tbilisi.
 The hotel is also a short walk from the museum and arts district and offers numerous shopping and restaurant opportunities nearby.
 All hotel rooms and the classrooms have air conditioning.
 Wifi is available at both the hotel and the university.

-Daily breakfast and dinner will be provided at the hotel’s restaurant.
-You are responsible for lunches except for special program events.
+Daily breakfast and lunch will be provided at the hotel’s restaurant.
+You are responsible for dinners except for special program events.
 Georgian cuisine is a highlight of this program, and you have ample opportunity to explore Tbilisi’s restaurants and cafes, which feature truly amazing food at very reasonable prices.

 Additional Information